West Row

 West Row is a small village and civil parish in the English county of Suffolk.
+It is generally considered the edge of The Fens.

 Geography

 West Row lies on the north bank of the navigable River Lark, 2 miles west of the town of Mildenhall, and just south of the large airbase RAF Mildenhall.
 It sits on the edge of the Fens.

 Amenities

-West Row hosts a general store, fish and chip shop and hairdressing salon.
+West Row hosts a general store, fish and chip shop, a hairdressing salon and other small businesses.
 Mildenhall Stadium, to the north-west of the main village, is home a variety of activities, including stock car racing, greyhound racing, motocross and speedway.
 West Row is also home to the popular pub Jude's Ferry, which is located on the River Lark.

 History

 The Mildenhall Treasure, a major hoard of highly decorated Roman silver tableware from the fourth-century AD, was discovered in West Row.
 The hoard was discovered by farmer Gordon Butcher while ploughing in January 1942.
 He did not recognize the objects for what they were, and the hoard did not come to the attention of the authorities until 1946.
 An inquest was held in June 1946, when the find was declared treasure trove and acquired by the British Museum in London.

 In 2020 some inhabitants of West Row campaigned to have the hoard renamed as the West Row Treasure, to more accurately reflect where it was found.
 The treasure is the most notable of a number of Roman finds from the village.